tainacan/tainacan-wiki/dev/phpdoc/classes/Tainacan/Theme_Helper.md

 		@type bool		$dynamic_metadata	 	Whether to display or not (and use or not) the "displayed metadata" selector.
 Default false.
 		@type bool		$implements_skeleton 	Whether the view mode has its own strategy for disaplying loading state.
 		@type string	$skeleton_template	 	If the view mode is a template, this is the html of its loading state.
-		@type string	$placeholder_template 	The placeholder template is rendered in Gutenberg blocks to demo the view mode appearence.
+		@type string	$placeholder_template 	The placeholder template is rendered in Gutenberg blocks to demo the view mode appearance.
 		@type bool		$required_thumbnail		Whether the view mode considers essential that the item thumbnail is available, even if it is a placeholder.
 } |